Morris Bishop: Five poems

 The poet Louis Untermeyer described the poem as "a fine burlesque of a hundred stereotyped nostalgias".

 In his introduction to What Cheer, his own 1945 compendium of "American and British humorous and witty verse", the poet David McCord listed a dozen personal favorites; "We Have Been Here Before" was one.
-Decades later, McCord praised Bishop's "technical skill" and "perfect ear" as displayed in the poem with those of Thomas Love Peacock as displayed in "The War Song of Dinas Vawr".
+Decades later, McCord praised Bishop's "technical skill" and "perfect ear" as displayed in this poem with those of Thomas Love Peacock as displayed in "The War Song of Dinas Vawr".

+Paramount Poems

 Bishop's verse was collected in three volumes during his lifetime: Paramount Poems, Spilt Milk and A Bowl of Bishop.
 A newspaper review of Paramount Poems (1929, its title page reading " 'If it isn't a PARAMOUNT, it isn't a poem.' — Morris Bishop") found it entertaining: